amassiro/LH-HH-DECAY/README.md

 ## Alternatively, use Pythia 8 ##

+_be sure not to have CMSSW environment loaded for the following operations, it is screwing up librairies for runtime_

-* Get Pythia8 from the website
+* Get [Pythia8](http://home.thep.lu.se/~torbjorn/Pythia.html) from the website

 		wget http://home.thep.lu.se/~torbjorn/pythia8/pythia8180.tgz